-The abandonment of a partnership interest is complex, and many facts need to be considered.
+The abandonment of a partnership interest is complex and many facts need to be considered.
 In determining whether taxpayers have taken sufficient actions so as to abandon their interests, courts have noted facts such as a taxpayer having no further dealings with the abandoned partnership, no expectation to receive anything and not actually receiving anything further in later years.

-Practice Tip: It is a good idea to check the partnership operating agreement to see whether it has a process for giving up the interest and withdrawing from the partnership.
+- \ Practice Tip: It is a good idea to check the partnership operating agreement to see whether it has a process for giving up the interest and withdrawing from the partnership.
 If not, a letter to the general partner (and to all other partners, if practical) stating the wish to abandon the interest in the partnership, the intent to have no further dealings with the partnership and that there is no expectation of further benefits from the partnership is a good way to establish abandonment.
-Although not required, the letter should also ask the general partner to send a confirmation that the abandonment was accepted, and that the partnership will no longer treat the taxpayer as a partner.

-Caution: Confirm that state law does not impose any additional requirements upon withdrawing or exiting partners.
+Although not required, the letter should also ask the general partner to send a confirmation that the abandonment was accepted, and that the partnership will no longer treat the taxpayer as a partner. - \ Caution: Confirm that state law does not impose any additional requirements upon withdrawing or exiting partners. - → Build Back Better Act (BBBA) Key Provisions: Under the BBBA, a loss from a worthless partnership interest is to be treated as a loss that arises from a sale or exchange of a partnership interest; a capital loss unless attributable to unrealized receivables and inventory items.